khalid-naami/khalid-naami.github.io/blog/2026-04-29-vanna-price-volatility-bridge.md

 When volatility spikes during a market sell-off, Vanna dictates that call options lose Delta and put options gain Delta.
 Market makers must then adjust their hedges, which can lead to rapid price movements—often referred to as a "Vanna Squeeze" or "Vanna Unwinding."

 ### 2. Strategic Positioning
 Professional traders look at Vanna "walls" to identify levels where institutional hedging will likely provide support or resistance.
+This is most effective when analyzed alongside Charm to understand [Vanna and Charm risk management synergy](/blog/vanna-charm-risk-management-synergy).

 ![SPX Vanna Exposure](/img/vanna-v2.webp)